 Risk assessment should be clearly distinguished from risk management, which is a normative process carried out by regulators; in risk management, socio-economic or political considerations are taken into account and weighed against risk estimates.
 Subsequently, necessary control and prevention measures are initiated.
-Generally, risk assessment is considered a science based process consisting of four steps: a) hazard identification, b) dose response assessment (or: hazard quantification), c) exposure assessment and d) hazard characterization (Figure 1) (NRC 1983).
+Generally, risk assessment is considered a science-based process consisting of four steps: a) Hazard identification, b) dose-response assessment (or: hazard quantification, hazard characterization), c) exposure assessment, and d) risk assessment (or: risk characterization) (Figure 1) (NRC 1983).

 2. Risk assessment process

 During hazard identification, the potential hazard posed by a chemical is identified.
 Typical information required for identification of hazardous chemicals includes data on toxicokinetics (absorption, distribution, metabolism and elimination (ADME)) and the interaction of a chemical with a biological target (toxicodynamics, f.e.
 Quantitative Structure-Activity Relationships (QSARs)) (EPA 2014).
 Alternative sources of information are accidents and measured residue levels in biota (van Leeuwen and Vermeire 2007).